-If my partner and I have been monogamous for 3 years (and I was a virgin before we met) and my partner tested negative for the HIV virus (twice, about two years ago, with a six-month gap between the tests) is it safe for us to use a birth control method other than a condom?
-That is, are there still any STDs that my partner might have without knowing it, that we should be worried about, even though nothing whatsoever has seemed wrong with either of us for 3 years and my partner has had several regular annual physicals in that time?
+If my partner and I have been monogamous for three years (and I was a virgin before we met) and my partner tested negative for the HIV virus (twice, about two years ago, with a six-month gap between the tests) is it safe for us to use a birth control method other than a condom?
+That is, are there still any STDs that my partner might have without knowing it, that we should be worried about, even though nothing whatsoever has seemed wrong with either of us for three years and my partner has had several regular annual physicals in that time?

-—Losing the condom?
+— Losing the condom?

 Dear Losing the condom?,

 First, congrats for being so on top of the STI and risk communication concerns with your partner.
 It’s great to see the importance you are placing on this issue.
 Now, this is a decision that only you and your partner can make.
 The situation you described calls for an assessment of the inherent risks, and then a mutual decision by you and your partner as to the course of action.

 More specifically, yes — there are many sexually transmitted infections (STIs) that are asymptomatic (have no symptoms).
 This means that you can have them and transmit them to others without ever knowing it.
 There are other STIs that may take years to manifest themselves, if they ever show symptoms at all.
 For example, it may be a hormonal change or stress or a life change that causes symptoms of an STI to appear at a specific time.
 Chlamydia, gonorrhea, syphilis at certain stages, herpes (between outbreaks), and HPV (the virus that can cause genital warts and certain types of cancer) all can be asymptomatic.
 HIV can have an incubation period of up to 10 years before symptoms of advanced HIV (sometimes called AIDS) appear, although usually the antibodies show up on a test within 6 months of transmission of the virus.
 There is currently no cure for herpes, genital warts, or HIV.